A Guide to Selecting Museum Display Cases: Balancing the Art of Conservation and Display

 ○ Illumination uniformity ≥ 80% to highlight the details of cultural relics;

-○ The light trough is designed to be hidden to prevent glare from disturbing the sight of the audience.
+○ The light trough is designed to be hidden to prevent glare that could disturb visitors’ sight.

 2. Display cabinet color blending